awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/FILTER2D_CMDLINE.md

 This tutorial is designed to teach the fundamentals of the SDAccel development environment and programming model.

 The kernel used in this tutorial is a 2D video filter, a function widely used in video processing algorithms such as noise reduction, and image sharpening.

-To simplify this tutorial, a workspace preloaded with the initial project configuration is provided in the lab repository.

 Please also note that although the entire tutorial is performed on an F1 instance, only the final step of this tutorial really needs to be run on F1.
 All the interactive development, profiling and optimization steps can be performed on a cost-effective AWS EC2 instance such as T3 or any other instance supported by AWS FPGA Developer AMI.
 Alternately, Development can also be done using on-premise systems that has Xilinx VIVADO & SDx Tools installed.
 However, to avoid switching instances during this tutorial, all the steps are performed on the F1 instance.